-- provides a basis for scheduling work that prioritises Proposals offering the greatest benefits in terms of the Wholesale Market Objectives/GSI Objectives (Objectives); - establishes guidelines for determining the appropriate level of response when insufficient budgeted resources are available to progress a Proposal in the default timeframes; and - provides a basis for managing the Panel's work program, assessing performance and deciding when additional resources are required to support the Panel, either in the short term or through a longer-term changes to the Panel's budget.
+provides a basis for scheduling work that prioritises Proposals offering the greatest benefits in terms of the Wholesale Market Objectives/GSI Objectives (Objectives);

+establishes guidelines for determining the appropriate level of response when insufficient budgeted resources are available other hand, the Panel needs sufficient resources to progress a Proposal in the default timeframes; and Proposals in a timely manner.

+provides a basis for managing the Panel's work program, assessing performance and deciding when additional resources are required to support the Panel, either in the short term or through a longer-term changes to the Panel's budget.

-2. Overview of Framework
+Overview of Framework